Lovejoy and Detroit Mercy host Oakland

 Auburn Hills, Michigan; Sunday, 3 p.m.
 EST

-BOTTOM LINE: Detroit Mercy visits Oakland after Orlando Lovejoy scored 24 points in Detroit Mercy’s 87-72 loss to the Youngstown State Penguins.
+BOTTOM LINE: Detroit Mercy takes on Oakland after Orlando Lovejoy scored 24 points in Detroit Mercy’s 87-72 loss to the Youngstown State Penguins.

-The Golden Grizzlies have gone 6-4 in home games.
-Oakland has a 7-13 record against opponents above .500.
+The Golden Grizzlies are 6-4 on their home court.
+Oakland ranks second in the Horizon League in team defense, allowing 69.9 points while holding opponents to 43.7% shooting.

-The Titans are 4-11 against Horizon League opponents.
-Detroit Mercy is 5-14 against opponents with a winning record.
+The Titans are 4-11 in Horizon League play.
+Detroit Mercy is seventh in the Horizon League with 9.8 offensive rebounds per game led by Legend Geeter averaging 1.7.

-Oakland averages 67.5 points per game, 6.3 fewer points than the 73.8 Detroit Mercy allows.
+Oakland’s average of 7.5 made 3-pointers per game is 1.6 fewer made shots on average than the 9.1 per game Detroit Mercy gives up.
 Detroit Mercy’s 40.5% shooting percentage from the field this season is 3.2 percentage points lower than Oakland has given up to its opponents (43.7%).

 TOP PERFORMERS: Tuburu Niavalurua is averaging 13.7 points and 7.8 rebounds for the Golden Grizzlies.
 Allen David Mukeba Jr. is averaging 13.8 points and 8.5 rebounds over the last 10 games.